appleby/Lisp-In-Small-Pieces/README.md

 Lisp In Small Pieces for Modern Schemes
 =======================================

-This repository contains source code from the book [Lisp In Small Pieces][LiSP] by Christian Queinnec, updated to work with modern versions of Bigloo, Gambit, and Mit-scheme.
+This repository contains source code from the book [Lisp In Small Pieces][LiSP] by Christian Queinnec, updated to work with modern versions of Bigloo, Gambit, Mit-scheme, and Guile.
 Specifically, the following versions are known to pass the included test suite, with a [few exceptions][failing-tests] noted below.

 - [bigloo][] 4.1a
 - [gambit][] 4.7.2
 - [mit-scheme][] 9.2
+- [guile][] 2.0.11

 Running the code
 ----------------